 Nearby Hornstrandir nature reserve is a peninsula accessible only by boat or by foot and inhabited by Arctic foxes, seals, birds and the occasional hiker.
 There is a planned Zodiac cruise along the shoreline of Hornstrandir nature reserve and attempted landing, subject to approval by the park ranger.

 Cross the Denmark Strait to Jan Mayen island accompanied by sea birds while keeping a look out for whales.
 Enjoy a presentation from the team of experts, get to know your fellow expeditioners, work out at the gym or treat yourself to a massage in the wellness centre.

 The approach to Jan Mayen is spectacular.
 The huge Beerenberg volcano (2,277 metres/7,470 feet altitude) is the world's northernmost active volcano, and last erupted in 1985.
 The northern part of the island is a great place to look for whales and dolphins, and contains impressive glaciers, some of which reach the sea.

-If the weather is friendly, the crew will try to land at Kvalrossbukta, a relatively sheltered bay on the island’s west coast.
+If the weather is friendly, the crew will try to land at Kvalrossbukta, a relatively sheltered bay on the island's west coast.
 This is one of the landings used to supply the weather station Olonkinbyen, situated on the eastern side of the island.
-The hope is to land on front of the Norwegian station at Olonkinbyen, stopping to visit the weather station before embarking on a three-hour hike (weather permitting) to the other side of the island where the Greg Mortimer will be waiting for you in Kvalrossbukta, and the trusty Zodiacs will transport you back to the ship.
+The hope is to land on front of the Norwegian station at Olonkinbyen, stopping to visit the weather station before embarking on a three-hour hike (weather permitting) to the other side of the island where your vessel will be waiting for you in Kvalrossbukta, and the trusty Zodiacs will transport you back to the ship.

 Days 6-7: At Sea